-- Is at least a masters level provider who is an independently licensed clinician. - Abides by Optum's Telehealth Checklist Protocol and the American Telemedicine Association's Practice Guidelines for Video-Based Online Mental Health Services, both of which are located on Provider Express. - · Comply with Idaho Telehealth Access Act - · Uses the current Optum Idaho fee schedule for determining which telehealth services are covered by Optum. - · Are licensed in the state in which the member resides at the time of service. - Providers may be physically located outside of Idaho when seeing Idaho members, as long as they are licensed in Idaho. - Providers located outside of Idaho must comply with the Idaho Telehealth Access Act and any Telehealth Access Act within the state they are located.
+- Is a masters level provider who is a licensed clinician, or a provider qualified to deliver the service in question working under supervisory protocol. - Abides by Optum's Telehealth Checklist Protocol and the American Telemedicine Association's Practice Guidelines for Video-Based Online Mental Health Services, both of which are located on Provider Express. - · Comply with the Idaho Virtual Care Access Act (formerly the Idaho Telehealth Access Act) - · Uses the current Optum Idaho fee schedule for determining which telehealth services are covered by Optum. - Are licensed in the state in which the member resides at the time of service or are working under the supervision of a provider licensed in the state in which the member resides at the time of service. - Providers may be physically located outside of Idaho when seeing Idaho members, as long as they are licensed in Idaho. - Providers located outside of Idaho must comply with the Idaho Virtual Care Access Act and any Telehealth Access Act within the state they are located.